 - 1. Recognising that preventing and managing waste is at the heart of sustainable development in the islands of the Maldives, the Ministry of Environment and Energy as the Proponent has proposed a project to establish an Island Waste Management Centre (IWMC) in six (6) islands of Zone IV and V (islands within the atolls of Meemu (M), Faafu (F), Dhaalu (Dh), Thaa (Th) and Laamu (L)) in order to manage waste generated at island level.
 The project is funded by the World Bank under the "Saafu Raajje Maldives Clean Environment Project for Zone IV and V".
 The proponent has requested consultancy services of the Consultant for the preparation of an Environmental and Social Management Plan (ESMP) for the proposed project.
 This ESMP includes 1 of the 6 islands, namely Th.
-Kinbidhoo. - 2.
+Madifushi. - 2.
 Th.
-Kinbidhoo council pointed out that there is one area at the island's north eastern coastal area dedicated for dumping and burning waste.
-This area is not demarcated and waste dumped in this area can scatter into the lagoon due to wind and inundation.
-There is currently no waste management system in place in Th.
-Kinbidhoo.
-Kitchen waste is disposed into the lagoon of the island.
+Madifushi has a demarcated area for dumping waste where waste can be segregated and stockpiled.
+This 3000 sqft dumpsite has been operational for the past 2 years and has now reached its capacity due to lack of volume reduction machinery and transportation of waste.
+Green waste is burnt on site, and kitchen waste is dumped into the lagoon area.
 Th.
-Kinbidhoo had an approved Island Waste Management Plan (IWMP) at the time of field visit under the current project, as well as gazetted island level waste management regulations. - 3.
-The proposed Island Waste Management Centre (IWMC) is located in the southern end of the island at 2° 9'52.94"N, 73° 4'0.34"E. The site requires vegetation clearance and there is no cleared road giving access to the plot.
-Plot vegetation includes Cocos nucifera (Dhivehi ruh), and Guetterda Speciosa and some undergrowth.
-It is estimated that 30 coconut palms and 1 other tree will require removal from the site.
-An access road is not present to this site, therefore an access road is required to be cleared prior to the start of IWMC works.
-Clearance of vegetation for the access road does not fall under MEE's scope of works, therefore the Island Council is responsible for clearing the access road.
-There are 53 coconut palms and 2 other trees on the proposed access road. - 4.
-The main activities involving the construction of the IWMC include vegetation clearance, shallow excavation, substructure and superstructure works as well as masonry works.
+Madifushi Council has formulated an Island Waste Management Plan which is yet to be approved by the EPA. - 3.
+The proposed IWMC under the current project is located in the southern end of the island at the newly reclaimed area.
+No vegetation clearing is required for this plot, and the plot is easily accessible. - 4.
+The main activities involving the construction of the IWMC include shallow excavation, substructure and superstructure works as well as masonry works.
 The proposed design of the IWMC requires a shallow foundation due to the structure being a single story structure.
 After the structural works are done, masonry, plastering, roofing works are completed prior to the addition of the services components such as electricity, fire-fighting and plumbing.
 The construction phase of the project is expected to be completed within 12-24 weeks. - 5.
 The operational phase of the project would mainly include waste collection from households, institutions, and public spaces, sorting, volume reduction and stockpiling of re-usable, recyclables, composting of organics, and storage of hazardous waste. - 6.
 Key activities anticipated to have a negative impact during construction phase are: